akshayp/akshayp.com/_posts/fluid-app.md

 active plugin development system.
 The current plugins are pretty good, but it would be nice to implement something like Mozilla since this program is originally based from their Prism project.

-**Overall **: This a great piece of software if you are all about the web-apps.
+**Overall**: This a great piece of software if you are all about the web-apps.
 I wish it were supported on multiple Operating systems as that would help manage web-apps better between,say Windows and Mac OS.
 The program is extremely easy to use and adds some color to my dock.
-Best of all the taskbar with multiple webapps running makes my life easier by instant access rather than having to open a browser. **Rating**: <span class="rating">★★★★</span>
+Best of all the taskbar with multiple webapps running makes my life easier by instant access rather than having to open a browser.

+**Rating**: ★★★★

 Download Fluid @ [www.fluidapp.com](www.fluidapp.com)